-Lignins are a key adaptation enabling vascular plants to thrive in terrestrial habitats.
-Lignin is heterogeneous - containing upwards of 30 different monomers - and its function multifarious: It provides structural support, predetermined breaking points, UV-protection, diffusion barriers, pathogen resistance and drought resilience.
-Recent studies, carefully characterising lignin in situ, have started to identify specific lignin compositions and ultrastructures with distinct cellular functions, but our understanding remains fractional.
-We summarise recent works and highlight where further in situ lignin analysis could provide valuable insights into plant growth and adaptation.
-We also summarise strengths and weaknesses of lignin in situ analysis methods.
+ABSTRACT: Lignins are a key adaptation that enables vascular plants to thrive in terrestrial habitats.
+Lignin is heterogeneous, containing upward of 30 different monomers, and its function is multifarious: It provides structural support, predetermined breaking points, ultraviolet protection, diffusion barriers, pathogen resistance, and drought resilience.
+Recent studies, carefully characterizing lignin in situ, have started to identify specific lignin compositions and ultrastructures with distinct cellular functions, but our understanding remains fractional.
+We summarize recent works and highlight where further in situ lignin analysis could provide valuable insights into plant growth and adaptation.
+We also summarize strengths and weaknesses of lignin in situ analysis methods.